usc-cloud/parallel-louvain-modularity/QuickStart.md

 <br>
 Finding communities in large graphs is a very useful technique when trying to narrow down analytics to smaller targeted groups, identifying interest groups etc. This can be used for online marketing, online surveillance etc.
 <br>
-Detecting communities in graphs is computationally very expensive, specially for large graphs.
+Detecting communities in graphs can be a computationally very expensive task, specially for large graphs.
 </p>

 <img src="http://farm8.staticflickr.com/7100/7046439385_b83413587a_b.jpg" height="500" width="500"/>